Skip to content

 copick CZ cryoET Data Portal

-The CZ cryoET Data Portal provides a standardized access to cryoET datasets and annotations.
-This tutorial demonstrates how to datasets and annotations stored on the CZ cryoET Data Portal as static data in a copick project.
+The CZ cryoET Data Portal provides standardized access to cryoET datasets and annotations.
+This tutorial demonstrates how to access datasets and annotations stored on the CZ cryoET Data Portal as static data in a copick project.

 Step 1: Install copick